crush-157/CloudTestDrive/README.md

 ![](common/images/customer.logo.png)
 ---
-# ORACLE Cloud-Native DevOps workshop #
+# ORACLE Cloud Test Drive Event - Application Development Labs #

 ## Introduction ##

-Oracle Cloud is the industry’s broadest and most integrated public cloud.
-It offers best-in-class services across software as a service (SaaS), platform as a service (PaaS), and infrastructure as a service (IaaS), and even lets you put Oracle Cloud in your own data center.
-Oracle Cloud helps organizations drive innovation and business transformation by increasing business agility, lowering costs, and reducing IT complexity.
-The workshop content shows different aspects of Application Development in the cloud with different set of Oracle Cloud Services.
+This Oracle Cloud project contains the materials for the AppDev part of the Cloud Test Drive events, using a series of Oracle Cloud Services from the IaaS and PaaS family.
+More specifically, these labs cover the following exercises :
++ Setting up a Weblogic infrastructure in the cloud via the GUI wizard of the Java Cloud Services.
++ Deploying a Bitnami opensource image onto the Oracle Compute Cloud
++ Deploying a Node.js script onto the Application Container Cloud via the GUI
++ Setting up a Springboot project using the Developer Cloud Services and deploying this to Application Container Cloud.

 ### Prerequisites ###